addyosmani/backbone-fundamentals/chapters/03-internals.md

     }
 });

-/* Now that we have a router setup, remember to instantiate it */
+/* Now that we have a router setup, we need to instantiate it */

 var myTodoRouter = new TodoRouter();
 ```

 As of Backbone 0.5+, it's possible to opt-in for HTML5 pushState support via `window.history.pushState`.
 This permits you to define routes such as http://www.scriptjunkie.com/just/an/example.
 This will be supported with automatic degradation when a user's browser doesn't support pushState.
-For the purposes of this tutorial, we'll use the hashtag method.
+In this discussion we'll continue using the hashtag method.

 #### Is there a limit to the number of routers I should be using?